 Gas

-Even when matter changes state, it is still made of the same molecules—they are just arranged and moving differently.
+Even when matter changes state, it is still made of the same molecules.
+The particles are simply moving differently or arranged differently.

-State of matter is a physical property—explore how scientists describe matter in our Physical Properties of Matter for Kids post.
+👉 State of matter is a physical property.
+Explore more about how scientists describe matter in our Physical Properties of Matter for Kids post.

 Watch the States of Matter Video